oracle/rwloadsim/rwl/src/SOURCES.md

 If there ever is a need to backport changes from master, you can work in a branch like x.y.z and when (re-) releasing it, the value of n will be increased.

+If you don't want a release with a high patch number, you can use the above procedure twice.
+Doing so, you may have this sequence:  4.10.20.1 Production, 4.10.21.p Development with p growing for every make, then the next production release will be 4.10.22.1.

 ## Bugs

 This page is still under construction!